nesi/support-docs/docs/Storage/File_Systems_and_Quotas/Automatic_cleaning_of_nobackup_file_system.md

     > deletion candidates, for each of your projects, whether you
     > received an email from us or not.

--   <span style="font-weight: 400;">Immediately after deletion is
+-   Immediately after deletion is complete, a new set of candidate files will be identified for expiry during the next automated cleanup.
-    complete, a new set of candidate files will be identified for expiry during the next automated cleanup</span>.
     These candidate files are all files within the project's nobackup that have not been created, accessed or modified within the last 106 days.

 A file containing the list of candidates for deletion during the next cleanup, along with the date of the next cleanup, will be created in a